-As of 20 April 2020, bulk billing of COVID-19 specialist (and allied health) services is at the discretion of the provider, so long as informed financial consent is obtained prior to the provision of the service.
+The bulk billing of MBS specialist telehealth services is at the discretion of the provider, so long as informed financial consent is obtained prior to the provision of the service.

-Further information on the assignment of benefit for bulk billed temporary COVID-19 MBS telehealth services can be found in the 'Provider Frequently Asked Questions' at MBSonline.gov.au.
+Further information on the assignment of benefit for bulk billed MBS telehealth services can be found in the 'Provider Frequently Asked Questions' at MBSonline.gov.au.